How to Help a Toddler with Jet Lag

 Do not expect your little one to sleep when he/she "should"

 The first few days will be crazy.
-Let it be.
+Expect it.
+And let it be.

 We then put him to bed for a nap when he was looking tired that afternoon, which was around 3pm, and I then woke him up just before 5pm, which he was NOT happy about, but after a few episodes of Peppa Pig and some cuddles he was happy to be up and chasing the family dog around in just his nappy.
 I then took him to the park so he could run around in the fading heat.
 He was then showing signs of being tired around 8pm and he was in bed again by 9pm.
 Again he woke up in the middle of the night, but this time it was around 2am and he only stayed awake for a few hours rather than four.

 The following day he was more aligned with his usual schedule at home and by the fourth and fifth day he was pretty much back on exactly the same timings.
 While he still woke up most nights we were able to get him to go back down with either a bottle, a cuddle or some paracetamol.
 To be honest, this may have just been teething rather than jet lag - who knows!?
 All I know is that he adapted much quicker to jet lag than I expected.

 The reason kids and anyone feels jet lag is because of melatonin telling your body to sleep or when to be awake.
 You can't give a little toddler melatonin in tablet form - And yes, I did Google it, judge me! - but you can give your little one lots of exposure to daylight, which helps your melatonin levels readjust as the sunlight sends messages to your brain about when it's daytime... or not.
 So that's what we did with Baby Bird.
 We took him to the park or for a walk as much as possible every morning and in the afternoon, and we also made sure that his room was dark at night.